Angle of view (photography)

-The angle of view is the decisive variable for the visual perception of the size or projection of the size of an object.

-Angle of view and perception of size

-The perceived size of an object depends on the size of the image projected onto the retina.
-The size of the image depends on the angle of vision.
-A near and a far object can appear the same size if their edges produce the same angle of vision.
-With an optical device such as glasses or binoculars, microscope and telescope the angle of vision can be widened so that the object appears larger, which is favourable for the resolving power of the eye (see visual angle).

-Angle of view in photography

 In photography, angle of view (AOV) describes the angular extent of a given scene that is imaged by a camera.
 It is used interchangeably with the more general term field of view.

-It is important to distinguish the angle of view from the angle of coverage, which describes the angle range that a lens can image.
-Typically the image circle produced by a lens is large enough to cover the film or sensor completely, possibly including some vignetting toward the edge.
+It is important to distinguish the angle of view from the angle of coverage, which describes the angle at which the lens projects the image circle onto the image plane (the plane where the film or image sensor is located).
+In other words, while the angle of coverage is determined by the lens and the image plane, the angle of view (AOV) is also determined by the film's image size or image sensor format.
+The image circle (giving the angle of coverage) produced by a lens on a given image plane is typically large enough to completely cover a film or sensor at the plane, possibly including some vignetting toward the edge.
 If the angle of coverage of the lens does not fill the sensor, the image circle will be visible, typically with strong vignetting toward the edge, and the effective angle of view will be limited to the angle of coverage.

-A camera's angle of view depends not only on the lens, but also on the sensor.
+As mentioned above, a camera's angle of view depends not only on the lens, but also on the image sensor or film.
 Digital sensors are usually smaller than 35 mm film, and this causes the lens to have a narrower angle of view than with 35 mm film, by a constant factor for each sensor (called the crop factor).
-In everyday digital cameras, the crop factor can range from around 1 (professional digital SLRs), to 1.6 (consumer SLR), to 2 (Micro Four Thirds ILC) to 6 (most compact cameras).
-So a standard 50 mm lens for 35 mm photography acts like a 50 mm standard "film" lens on a professional digital SLR, but would act closer to an 80 mm lens (1.6 x 50mm) on many mid-market DSLRs, and the 40 degree angle of view of a standard 50 mm lens on a film camera is equivalent to an 80 mm lens on many digital SLRs.
+In everyday digital cameras, the crop factor can range from around 1, called full frame (professional digital SLRs where the sensor size is similar to the 35 mm film), to 1.6 (consumer SLR), to 2 (Micro Four Thirds ILC), and to 6 (most compact cameras).
+So, a standard 50 mm lens for 35 mm film photography acts like a 50 mm standard "film" lens on a professional digital SLR (with crop factor = 1) and would act closer to an 80 mm lens (= 1.6 × 50 mm) on many mid-market DSLRs (with crop factor = 1.6).
+Similarly, the 40-degree angle of view of a standard 50 mm lens on a 35 mm film camera is equivalent to an 80 mm lens on many digital SLRs (again, crop factor = 1.6).